Rohitha-Karumanchi/Rohitha-Karumanchi.github.io/_posts/2025-02-13-From-Finding-Bugs-to-Managing-Exposure.md

 * Think Like an Attacker
 Don't just rely on scanners.
 Ask yourself: "If I were trying to breach my own system, what would I target first?"

-#### Let's be honest – is it just a buzzword.
+#### Let's be honest – is it just a buzzword?
 So is exposure management just vulnerability management with a fancy new name?
 I don't think so, and here's why: It's not about doing something completely different; it's about doing something more comprehensive.

 Think of it like upgrading from checking your door locks (vulnerability management) to having a complete home security system with cameras, motion sensors, and neighborhood watch (exposure management).